jagprieto/Getting_Cleaning_Data_Project/README.md

 - The file CodeBook.md contains information about the data dictionary.

-- The script run_analysis.R performs the generation of tidy datagrouped by user and activity for the selected feature meassurements from the test and train data sets.
+- The script run_analysis.R performs the generation of tidy data grouped by user and activity for the selected feature meassurements from the test and train data sets.

-- The script run_analysis.R contains two Dfunctions:
+- The script run_analysis.R contains two functions:

   read_csv_data :
   This function reads the information from the test or the train data directories and returns a data frame with